Lennart Moser

-Lennart Moser (born 6 December 1999) is a German professional footballer who plays as a goalkeeper for Danish 1st Division side Kolding IF.
+Lennart Moser (born 6 December 1999) is a German professional footballer who plays as a goalkeeper for Japanese J1 League side Fagiano Okayama.

 Career

 Having previously been loaned out to Regionalliga Nordost club Energie Cottbus and Belgian First Division A club Cercle Brugge from Union Berlin, Moser joined 2.
 Liga side Austria Klagenfurt on loan for the second half the 2020–21 season.

 On 18 June 2022, Moser returned to Belgium and signed a three-year contract with Eupen.
 Moser's contract with Eupen was terminated by mutual consent on 31 August 2023.
-On 27 January 2024, Moser joined Danish 1st Division side Kolding IF.
+On 27 January 2024, Moser joined Danish 1st Division side Kolding IF., signing a contract there until 30 June 2026.

+However, the contract was terminated early on 31 December 2025 after Kolding IF and the Japanese first‑division side Fagiano Okayama agreed on a transfer.
+On 1 January 2026, Moser moved to the J1 League, where he signed a contract running until 30 June 2028.

+In Okayama, Moser succeeded former FC St. Pauli goalkeeper Svend Brodersen, who had transferred within the league to Kawasaki Frontale.
+Moser made his J1 League debut on 1 March 2026.

+Fagiano Okayama is part of the J1 100 Year Vision League, a long‑term development program in Japanese professional football that supports clubs structurally and infrastructurally on their path toward full J1 licensing.